Pharmatest

-Pharmatest’s in vitro cancer cell assays include assays of cell viability, apoptosis and cytotoxicity assays.
+Pharmatest’s in vitro cancer cell assays include assays of cell viability, apoptosis and cytotoxicity assays as well as migration and immune cell killing assays.
 They are designed to measure the efficacy of drug candidates in vitro using various cancer cell lines.
 The cell assays are rapid and reliable screening tools for cancer drug discovery, and they can be combined with live cell imaging using IncuCyte.

 Cell viability assay